Multiple Sclerosis Centers of Excellence

 “No wheelchair can interrupt the journeys of the mind,” said cellist Jacqueline du Pré.
-During her struggle to maintain a brilliant career despite multiple sclerosis, her musical memory was unimpaired by illness.
+During her struggle to maintain a brilliant career despite MS, her musical memory was unimpaired by illness.
 She could easily recall the feeling of playing and used this to her advantage when teaching other aspiring cellists to achieve a high quality musical sound.
 Music brought her out of depression and helped her stay active and engaged.
 A person does not need to be a virtuoso cellist to recognize and experience the benefits from the therapeutic effects of music.
 There are a variety of musical approaches that can assist people living with MS to have a better quality of life.

 History of Music Therapy